No booking fees on the app

 Derby to Birmingham New Street train travel guide

-The train journey from Derby to Birmingham New Street combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Derby, you can get to Birmingham New Street in just 33m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Derby to Birmingham New Street is efficient and offers a scenic and comfortable experience.
+With frequent departures from Derby, you can reach Birmingham New Street in just 32m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking